Ekinoxis-evm/auktrafi_contracts/README.md

 - `getAllVaultIds()` - List all vaults
 - `getOwnerVaults()` - Vaults by owner

-### DigitalHouseVault.sol
+### 🏠 DigitalHouseVault.sol
-Individual contract that manages the complete reservation cycle for a specific property.
+**Individual Vault Contracts** - Created dynamically by the Factory for each property.
+Each vault manages one specific property's complete reservation cycle.

 **Vault States:**
 - `FREE` - Available for new reservation